KiyamaPaD/KiyamaPaD/readme.md

 Award-winning FTC robotics code developed for competition season.
 Built with Java and focused on real robot behavior, control, and autonomous logic.

+### NASA Space Apps Challenge 2025–2026
+An interactive multi-asteroid impact simulator built for the NASA Space Apps Challenge.
+Focused on scientific visualization, user interaction, and real-world educational exploration.
+Built as part of a team project recognized internationally as a **Global Nominee**.

-### NASA Space Apps Challenge
+### NASA Space Apps Challenge 2024–2025
-Space-related project created for NASA Space Apps Challenge.
+An interactive space-themed web application developed for the NASA Space Apps Challenge.
+Built around planets, visual exploration, and front-end interaction.
+Also part of a team project recognized internationally as a **Global Nominee**.

+### MathHard
-Focused on problem solving, teamwork, and building a functional technical solution.
+A large personal project centered on mathematics, problem solving, and technical experimentation.
+It brings together mathematical ideas, interactive elements, and educational development in a single growing codebase.

 ## Current goals